microsoft/pxt/tests/compile-test/lang-test0/README-codegen.md

 continue, break, return and throw; and cover nested loops, destructuring, hoisted functions, mutable `for...of` captures, strings and reference values.
 Controls preserve shared outer variables, immutable captures and while/do body bindings.

+Method-loop regressions also cover positionless synthetic `this` captures in both source-use orders.
+They check loop-body initialization, per-iteration function identity and live receiver state.
+Their targeted `@ts-ignore` comments bypass TS1251 (the legacy ES5 checker's class-block function restriction) to test the emitter's existing hoisting behavior; they do not change that checker policy.

 The native probe isolates named function bodies.
 It asserts two box allocation sites before the classic loop (initializer and first iteration), one on the